berthubert/trifecta/README.md

    * Does not provide (moderation) infrastructure for uploads by the public
  * Be a template for other projects

-Once done, in ~700 lines of C++, this will get you a safe and secure image sharing site that you could run yourself and forget about.
+Once done, in ~1000 lines of C++ & Javascript, this will get you a safe and secure image sharing site that you could run yourself and forget about.

+> Note: the security goals have not yet been achieved, heavy development is
+> ongoing.
+There are no known problems though.

+# What is the point?
+For one, I'd love to have an 'imgur' just for myself.
+But I also do not want a giant web based solution with multiple security issues per year.
+Or month.
+I yearn for software like djbdns or qmail that you could trust to not have gaping security holes all the time.

+Fundamentally, there is no way to keep a solution with hundreds (or thousands) of dependencies secure.
+Yet, this is what modern web development has mostly become.

+Trifecta is an attempt to create a useful and reliable piece of software that also showcases that it is still possible to write small programs with a much more limited attack surface.

 # Status & Thanks
 Heavy development ongoing!